ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Analytics

-The `amp-subscriptions` triggers seven types of analytics signals during the different lifecycle of various subscriptions.
-Following are the events and the conditions when the events are triggered.

-1. `subscriptions-service-activated`:
- - This event is fired when one of the services configured is selected and activated to be used(see [Selecting a service](#selecting-a-service)).
- - This event is fired with `serviceId` of the selected service.
-2. `subscriptions-access-granted`:
- - This event is fired when one of the configured services is selected and the entitlement from the selected service grants access to the document.
- - This event is fired with `serviceId` of the selected service.
-3. `subscriptions-access-denied`:
- - This event is fired when one of the configured services is selected and the entitlement from the selected service denies access to the document.
- - This event is fired with `serviceId` of the selected service.
-4. `subscriptions-paywall-activated`:
- - After selecting a service, if the entitlement of the service does not grant access to the document then `subscriptions-paywall-activated` is triggered.
- - This event is fired with `serviceId` of the selected service.
-5. `subscriptions-service-registered`:
- - Since a service is free to initialize itself at anytime on the page, `subscriptions-service-registered` event is triggered when `amp-subscriptions` is able to resolve the instance of the service.
- - This event is fired with `serviceId` of the selected service.
-6. `subscriptions-service-re-authorized`:
- - A service can request for re-authorizing itself after any action performed e.g. `Login`.
-Once the re-authorization is complete and new entitlement is fetched for the service ``subscriptions-service-re-authorized` is triggered.
- - This event is fired with `serviceId` of the selected service.
-7. `subscriptions-action-delegated`:
- - A service can request its action to be delegated to another service, in such scenario `subscriptions-action-delegated` is triggered just before handing over the event to the other service.
- - This event is fired with `serviceId` and `action` of the selected service.
-8. `subscriptions-entitlement-resolved`:
- - Once the service is registered, the entitlements from it are requested. `subscriptions-entitlement-resolved` event is triggered when the entitlement fetch from the service is completed.
- - This event is fired with `serviceId` of the selected service.
-9. `subscriptions-started`:
- - This event is triggered when `amp-subscriptions` is initialized.
- - This event does not contain any data.
-10. `subscriptions-action-ActionName-started`:
- - Whenever any action execution starts, the event with `subscriptions-action-ActionName-started` is fired.
- - This event does not contain any data.
-11. `subscriptions-action-ActionName-failed`:
- - If the action execution fails due to any reason, an event with `subscriptions-action-ActionName-failed` is fired.
- - This event does not contain any data.
-12. `subscriptions-action-ActionName-success`:
- - If the event result reports a success, `subscriptions-action-ActionName-success` is triggered.
- - This event does not contain any data.
-13. `subscriptions-action-ActionName-rejected`:
- - If the event result reports a failure, `subscriptions-action-ActionName-rejected` is triggered.
- - This event does not contain any data.
+The `amp-subscriptions` extension triggers the following analytics signals:

+1. `subscriptions-service-activated`
+ - Triggered when a configured service is selected and activated for use.
+See [Selecting a service](#selecting-a-service).
+ - Data: `serviceId` of the selected service.
+2. `subscriptions-access-granted`
+ - Triggered when the entitlement from the selected service grants access to the document.
+ - Data: `serviceId` of the selected service.
+3. `subscriptions-access-denied`
+ - Triggered when the entitlement from the selected service denies access to the document.
+ - Data: `serviceId` of the selected service.
+4. `subscriptions-paywall-activated`
+ - Triggered when the entitlement from the selected service does not grant access to the document.
+ - Data: `serviceId` of the selected service.
+5. `subscriptions-service-registered`
+ - Triggered when `amp-subscriptions` is able to resolve the instance of the service.
+A service is free to initialize itself at anytime on the page.
+ - Data: `serviceId` of the selected service.
+6. `subscriptions-service-re-authorized`
+ - Triggered when re-authorization of a service is complete.
+A service can request re-authorization after any action is performed e.g., `login`.
+A new entitlement is fetched for the service after re-authorization is complete.
+ - Data: `serviceId` of the selected service.
+7. `subscriptions-action-delegated`
+ - Triggered just before a delegated service action is handed off to the other service.
+See [Action delegation](##action-delegation).
+ - Data: `serviceId` and the delegated `action` of the selected service.
+8. `subscriptions-entitlement-resolved`
+ - Triggered when the entitlement fetch for a service is complete.
+ - Data: `serviceId` and `action` of the selected service.
+9. `subscriptions-started`
+ - Triggered when `amp-subscriptions` is initialized.
+ - Data: none.
+10. `subscriptions-action-ActionName-started`
+ - Triggered when the execution of action `ActionName` starts.
+ - Data: none.
+11. `subscriptions-action-ActionName-failed`
+ - Triggered when the execution of action `ActionName` fails due to any reason.
+ - Data: none.
+12. `subscriptions-action-ActionName-success`
+ - Triggered when the execution result of action `ActionName` is reported as a success.
+ - Data: none.
+13. `subscriptions-action-ActionName-rejected`
+ - Triggered when the execution result of action `ActionName` is reported as a failure.
+ - Data: none.

 ## Available vendor services